 Both the ACR and EULAR recommend adequate hydration but do not specify exact quantities, citing insufficient evidence for specific targets.
 The best available evidence suggests 8 or more glasses per day (about 2 liters) as the threshold associated with reduced flare risk.

-For related conditions, see our guides on kidney stone prevention, nocturia tracking, and hydration and weight loss.
+For related topics, see our guides on kidney stones and hydration, Crohn’s disease and IBD, nocturia tracking, and hydration and weight loss.

 One tap per bathroom visit.
 Know at a glance whether your hydration is on track.
-Build the daily water habit that helps keep uric acid in check.
+Build a consistent daily water habit.

 Research suggests yes.
 A case-crossover study found that drinking 8+ glasses of water per day was associated with a 46% reduction in recurrent gout attacks.
 The physiological mechanism is clear: kidneys excrete over 70% of uric acid, and excretion is proportional to urine flow.